DevelGao/hailong/README.md

 $ ./gradlew run --args='-p=CSV -o=artemis.csv'
 ```

-To run with loggin level set to DEBUG
+To run with loggin level set to ALL

 ```
-$ ./gradlew run --args='-l=DEBUG'
+$ ./gradlew run --args='-l=ALL'
 ```

 To run and generate flow diagrams for Artemis